+- Piano:

+Two pieces, memorized, from contrasting style periods.

+from contrasting style periods.

+Organ:

-- Piano: Two pieces, memorized, from contrasting style periods. - Organ: Two pieces from contrasting style periods. - Voice: Three solos, memorized, from contrasting style periods.
+Two pieces from contrasting style periods.

+from contrasting style periods.

+Voice: Three solos, memorized, from contrasting style periods. - contrasting style periods.
 One selection should be in Italian. - Strings: Two solos from contrasting style periods.
-Memorization is encouraged, but not required. - Winds: Two solos from contrasting style periods. - Percussion: Percussionists should provide their own sticks, mallets, and music.
-Performance on two of the following areas is required: - Snare drum: Rudiments and a prepared solo or etude. - Timpani: Two solos in contrasting styles. - Marimba: Major scales and arpeggios, two solos in contrasting styles. - Composition: Examples of original compositions should be presented.
+Memorization is encouraged, but not required. - Winds: Two solos from contrasting style periods. - Percussion: Percussionists should provide their own sticks, mallets, and music. - Performance on two of the following areas is required: Snare drum: Rudiments and a prepared solo or etude.
+Timpani: Two solos in contrasting styles. - Marimba: Major scales and arpeggios, two solos in contrasting styles. position: Examples of original compositions - Composition: Examples of original compositions should be presented.